RalphBacon/DIP-328P-Bare-Nano-SMD-PCB/README.md

 <br><br><br><br><br><br>

 <img src="/images/YIHUA 938D Portable Hot Tweezers.JPG" align="left" width="25%" style="clear:both">
 Talking of SMD, these Yihua tweezers are given a longer look at, and I even demo how I;ve used them (a bit cack-handledly over the camera but you will get the gist).
-I'm hoping these will be robust and long-lived; they are the same brand as my 858D Hot Air Gun resoldering station.
+I'm hoping these will be robust and long-lived; they are the same brand as my 959D Hot Air Gun resoldering station which has worked very well so far.

-<br><br><br><br><br><br>
+<br><br><br>

 ### List of all my videos
 (Special thanks to Michael Kurt Vogel for compiling this)